opsi-org/opsipxeconfd/README.md

 ## Usage

 opsipxeconfd is usually running as a service.
+For general usage we recommend using the `service` command to manage it.

+    # Starting the service
+    service opsiconfd start
+    # Stopping the service.
+    service opsiconfd stop

+Manual control is also possible.

+    opsipxeconfd start

 The configuration is made through a configuration file.
 This file usually resides at `/etc/opsi/opsipxeconfd.conf`.
 Starting with a different configuration file is possible with:

     opsipxeconfd --conffile /path/to/configfile start